arangodb/arangodb/README_maintainers.md

 The first parameter chooses the facility to execute.
 Available choices include:
- - all: (calls multiple) This target is utilized by most of the jenkins builds invoking unit tests.
+ - *all*: (calls multiple) This target is utilized by most of the jenkins builds invoking unit tests.
- - single_client: (see Running a single unittestsuite)
+ - *single_client*: (see Running a single unittestsuite)

- - single_server: (see Running a single unittestsuite)
+ - *single_server*: (see Running a single unittestsuite)
- - single_localserver: (see Running a single unittestsuite)
+ - *single_localserver*: (see Running a single unittestsuite)
  - many more - call without arguments for more details.

 Passing Options
 _______________

-(Old way: Options are passed in as one json; Please note that formating blanks may cause problems.
 Different facilities may take different options.
 The above mentioned usage output contains the full detail.

-A commandline for running a single test (-> with the facility 'single_server') using valgrind could look like this:
+A commandline for running a single test (-> with the facility 'single_server') using valgrind could look like this.

- scripts/run scripts/unittest.js single_server \
-    '{"test":"js/server/tests/aql-escaping.js",'\
-    '"extraargs":["--server.threads=1",'\
-        '"--scheduler.threads=1",'\
-        '"--javascript.gc-frequency","1000000",'\
-        '"--javascript.gc-interval","65536"],'\
-    '"valgrind":"/usr/bin/valgrind",'\
-    '"valgrindargs":["--log-file=/tmp/valgrindlog.%p"]}'
-)
 Options are passed as regular long values in the syntax --option value --sub:option value.
 Using Valgrind could look like this:

     ./scripts/unittest single_server --test js/server/tests/aql-escaping.js \
       --extraargs:server.threads 1 \